rmitesh/builder-block/README.md

 Builder Block is collection of prebuilt Builder block of Filament for the CMS pages.
 Everything will store in JSON format, using this data you can display content dynamically.

-If you are using ![filament-fabricator][https://github.com/Z3d0X/filament-fabricator] then this is perfact package for your dynamic pages.
+If you are using <a href="https://github.com/Z3d0X/filament-fabricator">Filament fabricator</a> then this is perfact package for your dynamic pages.

 It comes with following blocks: